GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 ---
-layout: 'layouts/blog-post.njk'
+layout: 'layouts/doc-post.njk'
-title: Smooth and simple page transitions with the shared element transition API
+title: Smooth and simple transitions with the View Transitions API
 authors:
   - jakearchibald
 description: >
-  The shared element transition API allows page transitions within single-page apps, and is available as an origin trial now!
+  The View Transition API allows page transitions within single-page apps, and will later include multi-page apps.
 date: 2021-08-17
 updated: 2022-08-02
-hero: image/CZmpGM8Eo1dFe0KNhEO9SGO8Ok23/6bO4bz5DfFIZxiBMd1oW.jpg
-alt: A layout plan for a web page.
 ---

-{% Aside 'caution' %}
+{% Aside %}
-Big changes are coming!
-Following developer and working group feedback, this feature is being renamed "View Transitions", and the API is being tweaked to better-integrate existing routers, and the [Navigation API](/docs/web-platform/navigation-api/).

-This article still applies to Chrome 104-108.
-However, Chrome 109 already has some of the changes, so the current demos won't work there.
-This article will be updated when the changes are complete.
+This feature was previously called "Shared Element Transitions", and is sometimes referred to as "page transitions".
 {% endAside %}

-The Shared Element Transition API makes it easy to change the DOM in a single step, while creating an animated transition between the two states.
+The View Transition API makes it easy to change the DOM in a single step, while creating an animated transition between the two states.

-It's currently behind the `chrome://flags/#document-transition` flag in Chrome 104+.
-You can also experiment with it in production via the [origin trial](/origintrials/#/view_trial/1762033354208706561).
+It's currently behind the `chrome://flags/#document-transition` flag in Chrome 109+.

 <style>
   .video-full-demo {